4th Annual Women’s Creative Writing and Yoga Retreat. Arrive Friday, February 28, leave Saturday, March 8, 2014–8 nights, 9 days.

 Reservations and Cancellations

 We strongly recommend that you take out trip cancellation, baggage, emergency evacuation and medical insurance before you begin your trip, since unforeseen circumstances are possible.
+We can provide a quote for this.

 To get your questions answered and to register, contact: firstname.lastname@example.org Since we are in Oaxaca most of the year, we are happy to arrange a Skype conversation with you if you wish.